cophi-wue/German_HateSpeech_Corpus/README.md

 <a id="1">[3]</a>
 Wiegand, Michael, Melanie Siegel, and Josef Ruppenhofer.
 "Overview of the GermEval 2018 Shared Task on the Identification of Offensive Language."
 *Proceedings of GermEval 2018, 14th Conference on Natural Language Processing (KONVENS 2018)*, 2018.
 1-10.

+<a id="1">[4]</a>
+De Smedt, Tom, and Sylvia Jaki.
+"The Polly corpus: Online political debate in Germany." *Proceedings of the 6th Conference on Computer-Mediated Communication (CMC) and Social Media Corpora (CMC-corpora 2018)*.
+2018.